 The CDC outlines steps for individuals to protect themselves and others from COVID-19.
 The CDC shares that the best way to prevent illness is to avoid being exposed to this virus.
 Everyone should

 - Wash hands often with soap and water for at least 20 seconds.
 Use hand sanitizer that contains at least 60% alcohol when soap and water is not available.

 - Avoid touching eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick, even inside your own home.

 - Put distance between yourself and other people outside of your home (at least 6 feet.

-- Cover your mouth and nose with a cloth face covering when around others.
+- Cover your mouth and nose with a double-layer cloth face mask when around others.
 Continue to social distance even when wearing a mask.
-A face cover is not a substitute for social distancing.
+A face mask is not a substitute for social distancing.

 - Clean and disinfect commonly touched surfaces at home using EPA approved disinfectants.